lsst-ts/ts_wep_new/doc/developer-guide/developer-guide.rst

 Important classes:

-* `WfEstimator` calculates the wavefront error in annular Zernike polynomials up to 22 terms based on the defocal donut images.
+* `WfEstimator` calculates the wavefront error in annular Zernike polynomials based on the defocal donut images.

 Important Pipeline Tasks: